 Farming for Justice webinars are free and interested individuals can register online.
 Once you register, you will receive monthly updates on future Farming for Justice Discussions.

 Information on upcoming webinars and information on past webinars can be found below.

-Please check back for upcoming sessions.
+Please check back soon for upcoming webinars!

 Past Webinar Recordings and Recaps

 What Bees Can Teach Us About Shaping Social Change - Ang Roell

 From Gun Violence To Homesteading with Chantel Johnson

 Creating Interdependent Communities Through Food Justice Chef Kabui

 Dismantling Diet Culture and Weight Stigma in Food Justice